 There are numerous benefits to drinking at least eight glasses of water (2 liters) every day.
 If you’re exercising regularly or in hot weather, you should increase your intake.
-Mild dehydration can have negative effects on various body systems, from your gut to your skin.
+Mild dehydration can have adverse effects on various body systems, from your gut to your skin.

 Good hydration helps promote proper digestive functions.
 Choose water for hydration – avoid sugary beverages, including fruit juices, which have lots of sugar with little nutritive value.
 Cut out processed beverages like sodas and energy drinks; if you’re feeling hungry, have a proper meal or a healthy snack.

 One of the pillars of a low-carb diet is making sure that your plate is 50% filled with low-carb vegetables.
 These include dark-green leafy vegetables, avocado, mushrooms, and cauliflower, among others.
 Remember, not all carbs are created equal, so you need to limit your starchy vegetables like corn or potatoes.

 If you’re eating out, remember your low-carb diet: ask for non-breaded forms of fish or chicken and substitute your starchy side dish with vegetables.
 Even if your meal includes vegetables on the side, you can benefit from having more, provided they are low-carb.